jails-org/jails-org.github.io/docs/helpers.md

 }
 ```

-*Reminder* : **events** function gets the helpers from the high-order function through `init/main` call.
+*Reminder* : **events** function gets the helpers from the component function through `init/main` call.
-Use that when possible to make the high-order function definition cleaner.
+Use that when possible to make the component function definition cleaner.

 **Important** : Always use `event delegation` so events can persist even if the child nodes are replaced to new ones.